finos/rune-dsl/documentation/documentation.rst

 Qualified Types
 ^^^^^^^^^^^^^^^

+The Rosetta DSL provides for some special types called *qualified types*, which are specific to its application in the financial domain:

+* Calculation - ``calculation``
+* Object qualification - ``productType`` ``eventType``

+Those special types are designed to flag attributes which result from running some logic, such that model implementations can identify where to stamp the output in the model.

+.. note:: This qualified type feature in the Rosetta DSL is under evaluation and may be replaced by a mechanism that is purely based on annotations in the future.

+Calculation
+"""""""""""

-The ``calculation`` qualified type represents the outcome of a calculation in the model and is specified instead of the type for the attribute.
+The ``calculation`` qualified type, when specified instead of the type for the attribute, represents the outcome of a calculation in the model.
 An attribute with the ``calculation`` type is meant to be associated to a function annotated with the ``calculation`` keyword, as described in the `Calculation Function Section`_.
 The type is implied by the function output.

 An example usage is the conversion from clean price to dirty price for a bond, as part of a ``CleanPrice`` type: